 For more information about the nuances of honey credentials, check out our blog.

 In order to use the honey credential deception trap, you must have the Rapid7 Insight Agent for Windows installed on your assets.

-With honey credentials enabled, the Rapid7 Insight Agent injects a set of fake credentials into an asset's memory.
-The credentials should be given a name that an attacker would find appealing.
+With honey credentials enabled, the Rapid7 Insight Agent injects a set of fake credentials into an asset's memory that an attacker would find appealing.
 An intruder using a memory dump tool, such as MimiKatz, who is attempting to use a pass-the-hash attack will likely find these fake credentials.